Abdallah2358/ethoca/Docs/UnAnswered-Questions.md

   - Is this field not available in the API ?
   - Or is it available in another object ?
   - Or is it not important for the bot ?
+## Paid and Not Paid Alerts
+- I see in the video that we want the report to show real-time alerts that are paid and not paid.
+  - How do I know if the alert is paid or not ?
+# Reports Views
+- I know we want to show the alerts per LLC and merchant but what data do we want to show in these views ?
+- In the video I saw that we want to show the alerts
+  - that are paid and not paid.
+    - Then per Company
+    - Then per segment of the company or website
+- Missing :
+  - using KK API Docs What is a segment of the company ?
+    - Is it the same as gateway ?

 # Notes
   - `Transaction` object from endpoint `transactions/query/`[link](https://apidocs.konnektive.com/#e9a7caf1-825c-485a-b7c4-b3cae30384f3)
   - `Customer` object from endpoint `customer/query/` [link](https://apidocs.konnektive.com/#dd99c63c-2a6d-4fe0-9657-acfe49d90ac9)